 Refusal of Chemical Testing

 When someone is reasonably suspected to be Driving Under the Influence of Alcohol or a Controlled Substance, the police officer has the right to request chemical testing of the motorist's blood, breath or urine.
-I have seen clients refuse testing for a variety of reasons: not wanting to incriminate themselves further, fear of needles, to "spite" the officer or, usually, because they simply did not understand what their rights were.
+I have seen clients refuse testing for a variety of reasons: not wanting to incriminate themselves further, fear of needles, to "spite" the officer, or, usually, because they simply did not understand what their rights were.
 No matter what the reason for the refusal, the consequences of refusing chemical testing are severe and potentially life-changing.

 In Pennsylvania, when a motorist initially receives his driver's license, he automatically agrees to a chemical test of his blood, breath or urine if a police officer reasonably suspects that the motorist is under the influence of alcohol or a controlled substance.
 This is called "Implied Consent."
-If the motorist refuses chemical testing, he will be considered to be in the highest tier of intoxication and will lose his license for an additional one year for a first offense, and an additional 18 months for a second offense.
+If the motorist refuses chemical testing, he will still be charged with Driving Under the Influence and will lose his license for an additional one year for a first offense, or an additional 18 months for a second offense.
 This suspension is in addition to any loss of license for the DUI itself.